 The previous Anova was Bluetooth only, and we reviewed it back before its app was available.
-The new version of the cooker looks almost identical, but the addition of Wi-Fi connectivity and an in-depth app are definitely welcome changes.
-Electrolux recently purchased Anova — yet another sign that sous vide is going mainstream.
+This version of the cooker looks almost identical, but the addition of Wi-Fi connectivity and an in-depth app are definitely welcome changes.
+Electrolux purchased Anova — yet another sign that sous vide is going mainstream.
 (Not sure what sous vide is?
 Here’s our explainer.)

 The Anova probably looks like nothing else in your kitchen.
 Hand it to someone who’s never seen a sous vide device before and they probably won’t know how to work it.
 Just under 15 inches tall, the circulator has a long shaft and rounded bottom.
 Its LCD screen is on the circular top of the device, which comes with a clamping mechanism that holds it to practically any pot in your cupboard.
 The water’s temperature glows on the display, and the target temperature alternates with the cook time.

 Minimum and maximum lines on the silver body of the Anova indicate where you should keep the water level.
 An LED-lit scroll wheel on the front lets you manually select the temperature, if you don’t want to open the app, and there’s a button for starting and stopping the device on the display.
 And that’s about it.